NileshSharma20/swap/README.md

 -Need to add onClickOutside for Dropdown
--Add conversion factor
+-Need to add conversion factor
--Make connect button functional